Does your spouse have an uncaring attitude toward you?

 - characteristics of uncaring spouse (3)

-- get even with uncaring husband (2)
+- change attitude of an uncaring husband (2)